Destiny (streamer): Post-Twitch career (2022–present)

 Bonnell interviewed U.S. Representative Ro Khanna, alongside other political streamers such as Vaush, Emma Vigeland (co-host of The Majority Report), and Keffals, about various topics in September 2023, including the importance of youth political participation and ways to push progressive political sentiment, as well as asking questions about Khanna.
-Beginning in early 2024, Bonnell began co-hosting the "Bridges" and "Anything Else?" podcasts.
+Beginning in early 2024, Bonnell began co-hosting the Bridges and Anything Else? podcasts.

 In late 2024, members of Bonnell's Reddit and Discord communities began participating in an online campaign against Twitch, pressuring Twitch advertisers under the allegation that the website was promoting antisemitic content.
 Some activists of the campaign were led by Dan Saltman, an online commentator and Bonnell's podcast co-host, who has launched multiple gripe sites that targeted Twitch's CEO Dan Clancy and Amazon vice-president Steve Boom.
 Saltman stated that "The goal of our campaign is simple: The CEO, Dan Clancy stepping down."

 Bonnell has stated that his personal involvement in the campaign has been minimal.
-According to Bloomberg writer Cecilia D'Anastasio, both Bonnell's and Saltman's fans harassed multiple Twitch employees, including members of the company's trust and safety department.
+According to Bloomberg writer Cecilia D'Anastasio, both Bonnell and Saltman's fans harassed multiple Twitch employees, including members of the company's trust and safety department.
 Critics of the campaign also accused Bonnell and Saltman of harassing female journalists.
 Saltman was ultimately banned from Twitch in November due to the stated reason of "extreme harassment".
 In response, Saltman stated that "allegations of harassment are often made by people who have been exposed for their bigotry, sexism and hatred".

+Bonnell held live conversations with several candidates during the 2025 Democratic National Committee chairmanship election.
+Those interviewed included Wisconsin Democratic Party Chair Ben Wikler, former Maryland governor Martin O'Malley, New York State Senator James Skoufis and 2020 presidential candidate Marianne Williamson.
+Later that March, Bonnell interviewed Virginian politician Jessica Anderson.
+Anderson was running for the 71st district in Virginia's House of Delegates election, a seat she eventually won that November.

+In 2025, Bonnell joined the Unfuck America Tour, a progressive political campus event series hosted by National Ground Game, an organization founded by political consultant Zee Cohen-Sanchez.
+The tour aims at countering Turning Point USA and rallying youth votes for the Democratic Party.